tinymce/tinymce-docs/ui-components/urldialog.md

 ##### block

-This option disables the entire dialog window and shows a loading image.
+This action disables the entire dialog window and shows a loading image.
 This is the same as using the `api.block(message)` function.

 ```js
 {